Cogitri/gentoo-overlay-seadep/README.md

 Geogebra - https://www.geogebra.org/

 ## Warning
-This is by no means an official overlay, just something I do in my free time **Use ebuilds supplied in this repository on your own risk**.
+This overlay is not official but is available in layman's repository.

+**Use ebuilds supplied in this repository on your own risk**.
 They've been tested on my own system setup (~amd64) and (most likely) tested on virtual systems (amd64 and x86).

 ## Installing

-Create a local overlay (https://wiki.gentoo.org/wiki/Overlay/Local_overlay) and copy the files of this repo into it.
-After that you just have to emerge ebook-viewer
+First time using layman?
+See https://wiki.gentoo.org/wiki/Layman

+    layman -a seadep